 A federal and state tax credit is available to owners of historic, commercial, office, industrial or rental residential buildings, and a state credit to owner occupied residential structures.
 Be sure to get the facts before starting any renovations.
 Download brochure interior [PDF] with details.
 Exterior [PDF] here.

 For information on the NYS and Federal Investment Tax Credit programs, including whether or not your property qualifies, contact: Sloane Bullough at The New York State Office of Parks, Recreation and Historic Preservation at 518-237-8643, ext.
-3252 or go
+3252 or visit this link.

 Signs at 4 Entrances to Hillsdale Hamlet (E-W-N-S)